 60 Scavenger Hunt Riddles For Kids

-We have included riddles for both indoor and outdoor scavenger hunts so that you are covered for all occasions.
+We have included riddles for kids with answers for both indoor and outdoor scavenger hunts so that you are covered for all occasions.

 Indoor Scavenger Hunt Riddles

 These riddles are for those times when your children cannot step outside to play, such as when raining.
-They also make them move their bodies so that some of their energy is expended while being indoors.
+They can also help expend some energy, promote creativity, and enhance problem-solving skills while keeping kids engaged indoors.
+You can easily modify these riddles for various age groups to ensure everyone can participate.

 1. You’ll find me in the kitchen,